1. What is an Exception?

 -

-returns no rows. -
+NO_DATA_FOUND– Raised when aSELECT INTOreturns no rows. -

-returns more than one row. -
+TOO_MANY_ROWS– Raised when aSELECT INTOreturns more than one row. -

-– Raised when attempting to divide by zero. -
+ZERO_DIVIDE– Raised when attempting to divide by zero. -

-– Raised for numeric or conversion errors. -
+VALUE_ERROR– Raised for numeric or conversion errors. -

-– Raised when performing an illegal cursor operation.
+INVALID_CURSOR– Raised when performing an illegal cursor operation.

 B. User-Defined Exceptions